Vlasiuk Vladyslav

-Vladyslav Vlasyuk (born 25 February 1989) is a Ukrainian expert on sanctions, representing the Ukrainian government in sanctions work with partners, and the Presidential Commissioner for Sanctions Policy.
+Vladyslav Vlasiuk (born 25 February 1989) is the Presidential Commissioner for Sanctions Policy of Ukraine and a Ukrainian expert on sanctions who represents the Ukrainian government in international sanctions coordination with partner countries.

+Working together with government institutions, civil society organisations and expert communities, Vlasiuk contributes to the development of sanctions proposals against Russia.
+These proposals are reviewed by an interagency working group and later submitted to the National Security and Defence Council of Ukraine for approval.
+International sanctions initiatives are coordinated with sanctions representatives of partner countries.

+According to Ukrainian officials, the economic losses to Russia resulting from sanctions initiatives promoted by Ukraine since beginning of the Russian invasion of Ukraine have been estimated at around $700 billion.

-Vlasyuk serves as secretary for the Yermak-McFaul Expert Group on Russian Sanctions, a team of international experts implementing sanctions against Russia and Belarus in response to the invasion of Ukraine.
+Vlasiuk serves as secretary for the Yermak-McFaul Expert Group on Russian Sanctions, a team of international experts implementing sanctions against Russia and Belarus in response to the invasion of Ukraine.
 Additionally, he is the first deputy head of Task Force Ukraine at the Office of the Prosecutor General, focusing on prosecuting individuals involved in the aggression against Ukraine and seizing Russian assets.

-In 2015 Vlasyuk stood at the origins the National Police reform in Ukraine.
-In 2017–19, he implemented the project "I have the right" and the anti-raider reform in the Ministry of Justice of Ukraine.
+In 2015 Vlasiuk participated in the reform of the National Police of Ukraine.
+In 2017–19, he implemented the “I Have a Right!” legal awareness campaign and anti-raiding reforms at the Ministry of Justice of Ukraine.

 Early life and education

-Vladyslav Vlasyuk was born on 25 February 1989 in Vinnytsia, Ukraine.
+Vladyslav Vlasiuk was born on 25 February 1989 in Vinnytsia, Ukraine.
 Went to a school specialized in Math and Physics (17th gymnasium, then 7th Lyceum).
-WInner and participant at many students competitions.
+Winner and participant at many students competitions.

-Vladyslav attended law faculty of Taras Shevchenko National University of Kyiv, where he obtained a master's degree in law in 2012.
-In 2014, he earned a master's degree at Queen Mary University of London, with a specialization in international investment arbitration, corporate finance, international energy transactions, and international energy arbitration.
+He studied law at the Taras Shevchenko National University of Kyiv, receiving a master's degree in law in 2012.
+In 2014, he completed a master's programme at Queen Mary University of London, focusing on international investment arbitration, corporate finance and international energy law.